Cydia2/install-cydia-ios-17-4/README.md

 # Install Cydia for iOS 17.4 iPhone and iPad [2024] - Full Guide

-Cydia Plus, the enhanced third-party package manager, now fully supports iOS 17.4 on both jailbroken and non-jailbroken iPhone and iPad devices.
+Cydia Plus, the enhanced third-party package manager, now fully supports iOS 17.4 and iOS 17.4.1 on both jailbroken and non-jailbroken iPhone and iPad devices.

 With Jay Freeman's Cydia becoming outdated, Cydia Plus emerges as the ultimate replacement.
 Easily install the latest apps, tweaks, and themes for iOS 17.4 on your iPhone and iPad with Cydia Plus.